tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 please treat it as such. maybe it will still help you understand ML through a compilers lens.

-we're going to compile micrograd neural nets into C++. in order, we will
+we're going to compile micrograd neural nets into C. in order, we will

 * do a brief overview of neural networks
 * look at how micrograd does forward and backward passes